g-micah/ArraySorter/README.md

 # About

-NOTICE: Currently only Bubble Sort works
+NOTICE: Currently only Bubble Sort and Quick Sort are implemented

 I created this web app because I wanted some more experience with a javascript framework.
 I had the idea to view a few array sorting algorithms on a screen to easily see what they do.